 Table 1.
 High- to medium-impact threats to Thompson and Chilcotin steelhead populations, as identified and ranked by COSEWIC (2020, Appendices A and B).
 The hierarchical classification of threats is adopted from IUCN-CMP (Salafsky et al. 2008).
-A complete list of threats is given in Table A 1 (Appendix 1: Threats to Thompson and Chilcotin steelhead as identified by COSEWIC).
+A complete list of threats is given in Appendix 1.
 Where threat level and comments are identical for Chilcotin and Thompson populations, they are placed in a single cell.

-Threat Level Comment Summary Threat Description Thompson Ch ilcotin 5.4 Fishing & harvesting aquatic resources High Fishing affects adults returning to spawning grounds from the sea and migration to the sea after spawning.
+Threat Level Comment Summary Threat Description Thompson Chilcot in 5.4 Fishing & harvesting aquatic resources High Fishing affects adults returning to spawning grounds from the sea and migration to the sea afte spawning.
 Migration from the sea coincides with fisheries for one or more other Salmon species.
-First Nations FSC fisheries also occur on post-spawning Steelhead returning to the sea.
+First Nations FSC fisheries also occur on post- spawning Steelhead returning to the sea.
 All fish returning from sea to rivers to spawn must pass through the fishery as do fish returning to the sea post-spawning.
-Estimated annual mortality ranges between 15 and 25% based on simulation estimates of run timing and migration speed.
+Estimated annual mortality ranges between 15 and 25% based on simulation estimate of run timing and migration speed.
 7.3 Other ecosystem modifications High Includes reduced ocean productivity and competition from other salmonids resulting from ocean ranching in the high seas, and offshore predation on smolts and adults.
-In freshwater includes riprap of stream banks, sedimentation and thermal problems due to loss of riparian vegetation and water extraction.
-8.2 Problematic native species/diseases High-Mediu um The reduced population abundance of Steelhead makes predation, particularly by pinnipeds, a threat.
+In freshwater includes riprap of stream banks, sedimentation and thermal problems due to loss of riparian vegetatior and water extraction.
+8.2 Problematic native species/diseases High-Medium The reduced population abundance of Steelhead makes predation, particularly by pinnipeds, a threat.
 Adults migrating to overwintering areas of Thompson River from sea, smolts migrating to sea, and smolt off-shore migration are all vulnerable.
 Mortality from threat is uncertain but up to 50% of smolts are lost during transit from freshwater out of Georgia Strait.
 Diet data indicate that Steelhead are consumed by seals in the Fraser estuary and in the Strait of Georgia and Puget Sound.
 In freshwater, otters, whitefish, and Bull Trout may be a predation threat.
 Interbreeding of Steelhead and Rainbow Trout is also an increasing threat at current abundance.
 Impact of sea lice on smolts and adults during migration past fish farms in northern Johnstone Strait are a current and future threat with uncertain impact.
-9.3 Agricultural & forestry effluents Medium Low Pollutants include runoff from agriculture and following logging and fire damage, sedimentation, pesticides both in the Thompson and lower Fraser watersheds.
+9.3 Agricultural & forestry effluents Medium Low

 Harvest, considered a high-level threat (Threat 5.4, Table 1), is the result of a complex mixture of bycatch in commercial net fisheries and directed harvest in freshwater recreational and First Nations Food, Social and Ceremonial (FSC) fisheries.
 Management agencies have pursued policies designed to reduce harvest in all these fisheries.
-Selective fishing methods, time and area fishing closures, and mandatory release regulations have all played a role in lowering harvest mortality from around 70% to 10-20% over the last 40 years (Levy and Parkinson 2014).
+Selective fishing methods, time and area fishing closures, and mandatory release regulations have all played a role in lowering harvest mortality from around 70% to 10-20% over the last 40 years (DA Levy and EA Parkinson 2014); post-release mortality for steelhead has been estimated to be ~5% per capture in Thompson River sports fisheries; Hill et al. 2000).
+Moreover, recreational fishing for steelhead in the Thompson River has been closed for the past several years.
 Despite these decreases in fishing mortality, the populations have continued to decline and therefore other threats likely contribute to the decline of IFRS populations.